ZTF20aajnksq (AT2020blt): A Fast Optical Transient at $z \approx 2.9$ With No Detected Gamma-Ray Burst Counterpart: Interpretation

 with a 68\% confidence interval from Poisson statistics of 85--1611\,\pyr.
 For comparison, the all-sky rate of \emph{Swift} GRBs out to $z=3$ has been estimated to be $1455^{+80}_{-112}\,\pyr$ \citep{Lien2014}.
 The \emph{Swift} GRB rate is larger than the rate of optical afterglows, since only a subset of GRBs show bright optical afterglow emission \citep{Cenko2009}.
 So, within the uncertainties, the rate of optical afterglows in ZTF is compatible with the GRB rate.
 We therefore concur with the conclusion in \citet{Cenko2015} and \citet{Ho2018} that there is no evidence for an afterglow-like phenomenon that is significantly more common than classical GRBs.

-Of course, this assumes that a dirty fireball would look like a classical optical afterglow.
-We caution, however, that the light curve of a dirty fireball should take longer to rise to peak.
-The rise time of an afterglow is the time it takes the shock to sweep up material of mass $1/\Gamma_0$ times the ejecta mass (the ``deceleration'' time).
+The light curve of a dirty fireball will take longer to rise to peak because it is set by the time it takes the shock to sweep up material of mass $1/\Gamma_0$ times the ejecta mass (the ``deceleration'' time).
 For a uniform-density medium, the expression (observer-frame) is

 So, an outflow with $\Gamma_0=100$ will have an afterglow that rises to peak in 300\,s, but an outflow with $\Gamma_0=10$ will have an afterglow that rises to peak in 1.2\,d.
-We have no evidence for such a long rise time in AT\,2020blt; the last non-detection was 0.74\,d prior to the first detection.
-A slower-rising event might not pass our fast-transient filter (\S\ref{sec:disc-basic-analysis}) so the limit we set on the rate would not be correct, i.e. the rate could be larger.
+The power-law index of the rising light curve will remain the same, however.
+We searched for GRBs within three days prior to the discovery of AT\,2020blt, but found no coincident bursts.
+So, we have no evidence for such a long rise time in AT\,2020blt.